pontusva/pontusva/README.md

-# 👋 Hey, I’m Pontus Abrahamsson
+## 👋 Hey, I’m Pontus Abrahamsson

-I’m a developer who enjoys building **calm user experiences** and **robust systems** — especially in domains where data models are complex and correctness actually matters (like real estate, planning, and infrastructure).
+I build **calm user experiences** and **robust systems** — especially in domains where data models are messy and correctness actually matters, like real estate, planning, and infrastructure.

-Lately I’ve been spending a lot of time thinking about **how natural language can safely interact with real data**, without shortcuts or magic strings.
+Lately I’ve been focused on how **natural language can interact with real data safely**, without shortcuts, magic strings, or hidden assumptions.

 ---

 ## 🧠 What I’m interested in

 - Intent-based systems (NL → validated actions)
-- Compiler-style architectures for AI tools
+- Compiler-style architectures for AI tooling
-- Schema-driven design (single source of truth)
+- Schema-driven design as a single source of truth
 - Making complex domains feel understandable to humans

-I care a lot about **clarity, constraints, and trust** — both in UI and backend systems.
+I care deeply about **clarity, constraints, and trust** — both in UI and backend systems.

 ---

 ## 🛠️ Tech I work with

-**Frontend**
+### Frontend
 - React · Vite · TypeScript
-- Animation, UX polish, performance
+- Animation, UX polish, performance tuning

-**Backend**
+### Backend
 - Node.js · Fastify · GraphQL
 - Prisma · PostgreSQL
 - Schema & API design

-**AI / Systems (exploring)**
+### AI / Systems (exploring)
 - Local LLMs (Ollama)
 - Intent compilation & validation
 - Rust for tooling and infrastructure

----

 ---